2020-2021 Undergraduate & Graduate Catalog

 Applicants seeking a GMAT waiver should contact the Seidman Graduate Programs Office for details.
 A GMAT waiver does not result in guaranteed admission; the admissions decision will be based on the applicant's application materials.

-A maximum of nine semester hours of transfer credit will be given for appropriate graduate courses completed with a grade of B or better from another AACSB-accredited college.
+A maximum of nine semester hours of transfer credit will be given for appropriate graduate courses completed with a grade of B or better from an AACSB-accredited college.
 These credits may be substituted for required or elective courses as determined by the Seidman Graduate Programs Office.
 University policy on transfer of credit also governs such courses.

 A cumulative GPA of 3.0 or higher is required in all graduate-level courses.
 Additionally, a cumulative GPA of 3.0 is required in all 600-level courses that fulfill graduation requirements for the M.S.A.
 A grade of C or better must be earned in all graduate courses that fulfill graduation requirements for the M.S.A.